dmerejkowsky/blog/content/en/post/0112-symlinks-and-so-on-linux.md

-Let's assume a group of people you don't really know (let's called them *The Experts*), wrote a piece of C code than can get the answer to the Ultimate Question of Life, the Universe and Everything.
+Let's assume a group of people you don't really know (let's called them *The Experts*), wrote a piece of C code than can get the answer to the Ultimate Question of Life, the Universe, and Everything.

 For obvious reasons, they want to keep the source code private, so here's what they did: